 The oil seals behind the cam and crankshaft gears leak oil as they get some age on them.
 If they are leaking, the oil gets on the new timing belt, and deteriorates it, causing it to break prematurely, and then you’re back putting another belt on, or bending valves.
 If these seals are leaking, it is a very good idea to replace them, since you already have the timing belt off, which is most of the labor required to get to the seals.

-The timing belt tensioner is sometimes bad.
+The timing belt tensioner is sometimes faulty.
 They can be worn, or the bearings can be going bad.
-If it "freezes up" on you, it will quickly break the new belt.
+Many timing belt tensioners have a hydraulic tensioner which works with the tensioner bearing – but can also leak.
+If it “freezes up” on you, it will quickly break the new belt.

 If these things aren’t bad, we don’t mess with them, but if they are, it’s very wise to fix them at the same time you do the timing belt.
 We’re not trying to jack the price up, we just want to do a first class job that will save you money in the long run.